Self-Publishing Consulting and Mentoring

 SOME BENEFITS OF SELF-PUBLISHING

-- Support from distributors and POD printers who take self-publishing seriously.
+📔 Support from distributors and Print on Demand (POD) printers who take self-publishing seriously.
 Distribution is part of the POD service, enabling your book to reach online and offline retailers.
 And PODs offer discounts, tutorials, and other marketing methods and perks employed by business-to-business and business-to-customer.
 So you have the opportunity to learn as you go, and take advantage of relevant deals and promotions.

 My Hard-Won Expertise = A Smooth Ride for Your Self-Publishing Journey

-I first learned how to self-publish a book when I was an editor working with publishers — Ten-Speed Press, Ortho Books, Stephen Green/Viking, and others.
+I first learned about publishing when I was an editor working with traditional publishers — Ten-Speed Press, Ortho Books, Stephen Green/Viking, and others.
 That is, I learned how to ensure a publishable book — one that is professionally presented and worth the read.
 Although I was not the publisher at this point, I learned book professionalism from the best.

 The self-publishing learning curve came in later, when I agreed to publish the seminal book by the renowned Chilean psychiatrist, Claudio Naranjo, called Healing Civilization.
 I had not set out to be a publisher, but circumstances converged that made this a good thing to do for this book.